Your Account:

 • Align divisional goals, objectives and outcomes with budget and enrollment projections, the university’s new Strategic Plan, systemwide Graduation Initiative, Diversity, Equity and Inclusion Inventory, as well as Minority Serving Institution (MSI), Hispanic Serving Institution (HSI), and Asian American and Native American Pacific Islander Serving Institution (AANIPISI) designations;

-• Become stronger as a division by adopting a growth-oriented mindset that empowers the division to embrace change and make the most of it.
+• Strenghten the division by adopting a growth-oriented mindset that empowers the division to embrace change and make the most of it.

 Timeline